Anchor Stone Blocks: Anchor today

 The new factory manufactures and sells all 15 of the sets in the main series (GK-NF) of Anchor sets as well as some sets modelling the Michaelis Basilika in Hildesheim and the Brandenburg Gate.
 They are widely available in Germany, including in the KaDeWe department store in Berlin, and are readily available online.
 A new series of sets for younger children called Die neue Steinzeit ("the new Stone Age") was introduced in 2012.
 The sets tend to be expensive, but high-quality; antique sets are just as playable now as when they were originally produced.
 Sets being produced today are made to the same specifications as the antique ones, so they can be easily integrated.
 In addition to construction sets, the artificial stone formula has been used to produce simple flat puzzles, such as tangrams.

 Cultural influences

 Scientists, engineers, and designers like Max Born, J. Robert Oppenheimer, Albert Einstein, Ivan Sutherland and Walter Gropius developed their creativity by playing with Anchor blocks.
+Other noted fans have included the writers Erich Kästner and Jurek Becker and former German president Roman Herzog; U.S. president Bill Clinton once described the sets in a written message as "just wonderful".
 Anchor blocks have been exhibited in the Louvre and Deutsches Museum.
 They appear in a fairly prominent role in Jan Švankmajer's fantasy film Neco z Alenky as, among other things, the home of the White Rabbit.
 They also support a plot sequence in The Diamond in the Window, by Jane Langton.